juncell-venzon/juncell-venzon.github.io/essays/javascriptreflection.md

 *"The infinite library of the Universe is in your mind." a qoute by Swami Vivekananda.*

-As someone who has explored programming languages such as Java and C++, JavaScript is undoubtedly a unique in it's own way.
+As someone who has explored programming languages such as Java and C++, JavaScript is undoubtedly unique in it's own way.
 This language has had a huge impact on the field of web development.
 My recent study of it has provided me with a better understanding of its potential as well as a greater appreciation for its unique characteristics and traits.

 ## Unraveling the World of JavaScript